Aeron Headrest Comparison – Engineered Now versus Atlas

 We bought all the available headrests in the market and tested them, so you don’t have to.

-Judging from value, comfort, ergonomics and every detail, you would have missed out.
+Judging from value, comfort, ergonomics, durability and every detail, you would have missed out.

 To cut to the chase, we pick the top 3 best Aeron Chair headrest and give you the details